CosmWasm/cosmwasm/MIGRATING.md

 - Add `MessageInfo` as separate arg after `Env` for `init`, `handle`, `migrate`.
   Add `Env` arg to `query`.
-Use `info.sender` instead of `env.message.sender` and `info.sent_funds` rather than `env.message.sent_funds`.
-Just changing the function signatures of the 3-4 export functions should be enough, then the compiler will warn you anywhere you use `env.message`
+Use `info.sender` instead of `env.message.sender` and `info.funds` rather than `env.message.sent_funds`.
+  Just changing the function signatures of the 3-4 export functions should be enough, then the compiler will warn you anywhere you use `env.message`.

   ```rust
   // before